-Here’s a probable scene: a French person informs you his dog was run over, and you, being proper, respond by saying you’re deeply sorry.
-Your interlocutor looks at you incredulously, and after a few seconds’ worth of silence, asks you why on Earth you’d be sorry – did you run his dog over?
-Some cultures express sympathy by apologising: ‘I’m sorry’ is a logical rejoinder when someone tells you of a death or closes a door on his or her finger.
+Here’s a probable scene: a French person mentions his dog was run over, and you, being proper, say you’re sorry.
+Your interlocutor looks at you incredulously.
+After a few seconds’ worth of silence, they ask why you’d be sorry – did you run his dog over?
+Some cultures express sympathy by apologising; ‘I’m sorry’ is a logical rejoinder when someone tells you of a death or closes a door on his or her finger.

-An apology in France, however, is an admittance of wrongdoing and thus only used when you actually barrel into someone’s dog.
-As a friend told me, a better way to express condolence or sympathy is by simply saying, “Merde” – basically, “Oh ****, that sucks.”
+An apology in France, however, is an admittance of wrongdoing.
+It’s only for when you actually barrel into someone’s dog.
+As a friend told me, a better way to express condolence or sympathy is by simply saying “merde” – basically, “oh shit, that sucks.”

 5. Expecting friendly customer service

-I was convinced every waiter and shop attendant in the hexagon (as France is also known) hated my guts until I realised that excessive sighing and passive aggressive swipes were the norm in French customer service.
+I thought every waiter and shop attendant in France hated me.
+That was until I realized that excessive sighing and passive-aggressive swipes were the norm in French customer service.

 6. Drinking coffee on the go

-We have a tendency in the US to view coffee much like a diabetic would view insulin or a hyper-allergic person sees epinephrine: a survival tool to be shot into our system in order to make it through the day.
+We have a tendency in the US to view coffee much like a diabetic would view insulin or a hyper-allergic person sees epinephrine.
+It’s a survival tool.
 We’re apt to groan about the fact that we’ve only had one cup of coffee before 9am and guzzle another on our way to the office.
 If we could, we’d probably all walk around with caffeine drips hooked into our forearms.

-In France, coffee may come in a miniature-sized espresso cup, but be sure, that miniscule amount of liquid is meant to be enjoyed and appreciated while sitting down, preferably at a street-side café, over a period of minutes.
+In France, coffee may come in a miniature-sized espresso cup.
+You should enjoy that miniscule amount of liquid while sitting down, preferably at a street-side café.

 7. Eating fried things

-A time-honoured tradition in many parts of the US, dumping various food items into large amounts of smoldering oil is not a practice the French have largely taken to.
-This isn’t to say that the French are 100 percent healthier than Americans — between drowning their food in sumptuous but highly caloric cream sauces and accompanying all meals with bread, the French certainly have their own ways of packing on pounds (for those who don’t smoke four packs a day).
+A time-honored tradition in many parts of the US, dumping food items into large amounts of smoldering oil is not a practice the French have taken to.
+This isn’t to say that the French are 100% healthier than Americans; between drowning their food in caloric cream sauces and accompanying all meals with bread, the French have their ways of packing on weight.
 But fried food is regarded as so distasteful that you’re just not likely to find much in that department.
 Anyway, your arteries will thank you later.

 8. Unjustified smiling